The National University of Ireland Galway is pleased to offer NUI Dr Garret FitzGerald Postdoctoral Fellowship in Social Sciences.

 - Study Subject: Fellowship is awarded in the field of Social Sciences.

-- Nationality: Scholarships are open to Irish students.
+- Nationality: The studentships are open to Irish students.

-- Eligible Countries: Scholarships are open to Irish students.
+- Eligible Countries: The studentships are open to Irish students.

 - Entrance Requirements: The successful candidate will also ideally have: